|

 Why don't you wash up occasionally like any other human

+being?
 Withnail [Rising to the challenge]:

 How dare you?
 How dare you!
 How dare you call me inhumane?